 2.5 hours from San Jose International Airport, Manuel Antonio is a perfect holiday destination for nature lovers.
 It’s one of the most visited and best places to visit in Costa Rica because it sits on the doorstep of Manuel Antonio National Park, the smallest in the country but one of the most popular national parks in the country.

-Located in North Puntarenas, visitor numbers to the town have soared in recent years, and as a result, heaps of great hotels, restaurants, and Cafes have popped up all over the region.
+Located in North Puntarenas, visitor numbers to the town have soared in recent years, and as a result, heaps of great hotels (including epic treehouse hotels!), restaurants, and cafes have popped up all over the region.
 But what’s good is that despite its abundance of tourist amenities, it still maintains a delicate balance with nature – the town is surrounded by rainforest, and there’s heaps of wildlife to be spotted!

-Apart from the national park, there are lots of other fun things to do, from kayaking out to Damas Island, going wildlife spotting at Rainmaker Park Hanging Bridges, and hanging out at the stunning North Espadilla beach!
+Apart from the national park, there are lots of other fun things to do and awesome tours around Manuel Antonio, from kayaking out to Damas Island, going wildlife spotting at Rainmaker Park Hanging Bridges, and hanging out at the stunning North Espadilla beach!